The Johnstones

-The Johnstones was a ska punk band from Ajax, Ontario, Canada, formed in 2002 and signed to the Union Label Group.
+The Johnstones were a ska punk band from Ajax, Ontario, Canada, formed in 2002.
 In 2006, they signed to Stomp Records of Montreal, released the full-length album Word is Bond and began touring Canada and the U.S.

 In 2008, they released Sex, an EP produced by Flashlight Brown members Matt Hughes and Fil Bucchino.

 Mike Murphy was added to the band's lineup in 2009, allowing Long to be the front-man of the band.
 2009 also saw the release of a full-length CD called Can't Be Trusted.
 They released a DVD called Get On Board and the Gimme Your Love (Or Gimme Some Money) EP in 2010.